Software is taking over the world

 The result of hybrid multi-cloud is bimodal IT—the practice of building and running two distinctly different application and infrastructure environments.
 Enterprises need to continue to enhance and maintain existing relatively static environments while also building and running new applications- scalable, dynamic software defined infrastructure in the cloud.

 Putting traditional IT to one side for a moment to focus solely on multi- cloud platforms, the frequent output is monitoring-tool proliferation resulting from teams operating in siloes despite critical interdependencies between services running across clouds.

 The challenge of multiple monitoring tools across clouds is further compounded when we bring traditional IT back into focus, and the need to monitor and manage a range of existing technologies that also have service interdependencies with cloud environments.

 Simplicity and cost saving drove early cloud adoption.
-But today, enterprise cloud use has evolved into a complex and dynamic landscape that spans multiple clouds as well as traditional on-premises technologies.
+But today, cloud use has evolved into a complex and dynamic landscape that spans multiple clouds as well as traditional on-premises technologies.
 The ability to seamlessly monitor the full technology stack across multiple clouds while also monitoring traditional on-premises technology stacks is critical to automating operations, no matter how highly distributed the applications and infrastructure being monitored.